Tiffanyman19/phase-5-gba-emulator/readme.md

 This emulator allows you to plau your roms on your computer from anymore you want!
 All you need is to get a ROM of your favorite game!

+You can pause and reset the emuator from a push of a button!

 -Controls-
 GBA Buttons : Keyboard